AlessandroRossi87/DiscoverSchoneberg/README.md

 - Instructions on how to implement the sign up form, sign up text and sign up button was taken from [W3](https://www.w3schools.com/html/html_forms.asp)
 - Instructions on how to create a responsive gallery was taken from [W3](https://www.w3schools.com/css/tryit.asp?filename=trycss3_flexbox_image_gallery)
 - Instructions on how to intregrate the favicon was taken from [W3](https://www.w3schools.com/html/html_favicon.asp)

+### Acknowledgements

+I would like to thank the Slack community, our Class Facilitator Kay, the Tutors and Mentors who have been providing me guiding, assistance and feedback.